matkoniecz/illegal-use-of-OpenStreetMap/README.md

 [Lacking proper attribution](https://wiki.openstreetmap.org/wiki/Lacking_proper_attribution) page at the OSM Wiki has a very similar purpose.

 Main difference is that this project focuses on documenting cases of especially eggregious, persistent and large scale copyright violations.

+In addition, this project is intended to be self-contained and undestandable by people unfamiliar with OSM, ODBL or licences.